Disavie/test-odin/README.md

 with bash shell does not give me a HOME and CLEAR SCREEN esc sequence but doing so with sh shell does?? what

+when i set term=xterm-256color then i see the osc commands osc operating system commands something i need to handle later..